-Champions can apply for wellness grants, ranging from $200 to $1,000, to fund a department-level self-directed wellness activity.
+Current BeWell Champions can apply for a grant, ranging from $200 to $1,000, to fund a workgroup/department level wellness activity.

 - March 1 to March 15.
 Applicants will be notified by April 15.

 - September 1 to September 15.
 Applicants will be notified by October 15.